Erroristotle/Erroristotle.github.io/_pages/about.md

 [//]: # ()
 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;https://fontawesome.com/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)

-I am a PhD student in Computer Science at UNCC, focusing on the security of Large Language Models.
-My primary research focus is vulnerability detection, which I have explored across networks, software, and AI systems.
-I have worked extensively on adversarial machine learning and am now leveraging LLM agents for automated vulnerability detection and program repair.
+I am a Ph.D. student in Computer Science at the University of North Carolina at Charlotte, advised by [Dr. Marco Vieira](https://mpvieira.github.io/).
+My research focuses on **using Large Language Models (LLMs) for software security**, with a particular emphasis on **vulnerability detection**, **automated program repair**, and **dataset development** to support these tasks.
 \\
-My work revolves around testing AI models and applying them to software engineering and cybersecurity tasks.
-I am deeply passionate about improving AI security by making models more robust, trustworthy, and interpretable in adversarial settings.
-My goal is to improve security measures using AI while ensuring AI itself remains secure.
+I am currently working on building high-quality, task-specific datasets that enable more effective training and evaluation of LLMs for software vulnerability detection and patch generation.
+My broader background spans **network security**, **software security**, and **adversarial machine learning**.
+I apply LLMs to key tasks in **software engineering and cybersecurity**, such as static code analysis, patch synthesis, and secure code generation.
 \\
 \\
 \\
 I love connecting with other tech enthusiasts and professionals.
-If you're interested in collaboration, have a challenging question related to my research, or are working on similar security challenges, feel free to reach out!
+If you're interested in collaboration, have a challenging question related to my research, or are working on similar software and security challenges, feel free to reach out!
 \\
 \\
 \\